abidaaa/fdf/README.md

 ### Installation

 To generate an executable for this project run make in the root of the project directory.
-If the make command fails, check if the minilibx folder is empty.
-If so, you may have to run git submodule update --init --recursive to initialize and get the files for the minilibx submodule.

 This project will only work on MacOS El Capitan/Sierra/HighSierra(maybe) and even then, no promises!

 ### Usage